VirgilSecurity/virgil-iotkit/tools/virgil-snapd/README.md

 ### Display device by MAC
-In order to display information about specific IoT device by its MAC use the following API:
+In order to display information about a specific IoT device by its MAC, use the following API:

 **Request info**